About Me

 • Throwing yo-yos.
 My favorite style is 3A and my main throw is the YoYoJam Collid3r.

 • Speedcubing.
-I enjoy solving twisty puzzles as a stress relieving activity (though, I am by no means good at that!).
+I enjoy solving twisty puzzles as a stress relieving activity.
 My favorite WCA event is the 6x6.

 • Watching anime.
 During the COVID-19 pandemic, I gained interest in watching anime.
-My favorite anime to date is Fullmetal Alchemist: Brotherhood.
+My favorite animes to date are Fullmetal Alchemist: Brotherhood and Steins;Gate.

 • Classical piano.
 Prior to fully committing to mathematics, I used to be invested in classical piano.
 My go-to pieces to play to were various preludes and fugues from Bach’s The Well-Tempered Clavier, the Prokofiev sonatas, and various Beethoven sonatas.
 I am a huge TwoSetViolin fan, btw :D.